-1. The election of the President of the Congress must take place during the opening sitting of the renewal session, and at the opening sitting of the session two years after a renewal session.
+- 1. The election of the President of the Congress must take place during the opening sitting of the renewal session, and at the opening sitting of the session two years after a renewal session.
 Only representatives or substitutes duly mandated to replace a representative may vote.
-The technical aspects of voting procedures shall be detailed in the Administrative Rules.

-2. The election of a president of a chamber must take place during the first sitting of the chamber following the election of a President of the Congress, except after an extraordinary election of a president held under Rule 16.3 or, if it is not possible to elect a new President, in which case the provisions of Rule 40.2 apply.
-3. Elections for the posts of President of the Congress and of its chambers must be by secret ballot (which may be held electronically) even where there is only one candidate.
+The technical aspects of voting procedures shall be detailed in the Administrative Rules. - 2.
+The election of a president of a chamber must take place during the first sitting of the chamber following the election of a President of the Congress, except after an extraordinary election of a president held under Rule 16.3 or, if it is not possible to elect a new President, in which case the provisions of Rule 40.2 apply. - 3.
+Elections for the posts of President of the Congress and of presidents of the chambers must be by secret ballot (which may be held electronically) even where there is only one candidate.
 The ballot must provide for votes in favour, votes against and abstentions.
-Where there is one candidate to the post of vice-president of a chamber, he or she is declared vice-president without proceeding to a ballot unless a ballot is requested by at least 20 representatives or substitutes duly nominated in accordance with Rule 5.1 from at least four delegations and whose credentials have been ratified by the Congress.
-Where a ballot is requested, it shall be held immediately, be secret and provide for votes in favour, votes against and abstentions.